pablo-meier/Pablog/posts/2020-03-13-dem-primary.md

 - Her parents told her she had Native ancestry, and she believed them.
 This sucks, and she tried to own up to some of the consequences, [but she could have done more][4].
-Haters like to bring up the DNA test, which was obviously a collossal misfire, but I trust she recognized it and learned from it (just look at the debates).
+Haters like to bring up the DNA test, which was obviously a colossal misfire, but I trust she recognized it and learned from it (just look at the debates).

 But we'll always have the greats: